 Female crickets can be easily identified by their long ovipositor (egg-laying organ), which projects from the rear of their abdomen.
 You’ll notice two shorter projections coming from there, too.
 They’re sensory organs called cerci, and both sexes have them.
 After mating, females deposit their eggs in the soil, where they’ll hatch in the spring.
 Young crickets look like their parents, except they’re smaller and without wings.
 They molt several times over the summer as they grow to adult size.
-Their wings are fully developed by the time they’re adults.
+Their wings grow longer and longer until they’re fully developed as adults.

 All crickets are in the order Orthoptera, along with grasshoppers and locusts.
-You might be most familiar with those in the Gryllus family—field crickets: there are about 900 species around the world, except Antarctica.
-So-called “true crickets,” about 100 of them inhabit the US.
-You’ll read about some of them here.
+You might be most familiar with those in the Gryllus family—field crickets, of which there are about 900 species around the world, except Antarctica.
+They’re so-called “true crickets,” and about 100 species inhabit the U.S. You’ll read about some of them here.
 Also, about some “crickets” that aren’t actually crickets.

 SNOWY TREE CRICKET

 This is another species of cricket you probably know very well by sound, even if you can’t give a name to it.
-And you might not ever see one because they blend into their environment very well.
+And you may never see one because they blend into their environment very well.
 Their songs evoke summer through and through.
 Males begin singing at dusk from July into October.
 They can produce an amazingly loud sound and often synchronize into an even-louder chorus.
-There are 80 tree cricket species worldwide—found everywhere except Antarctica.
+There are 80 tree cricket species worldwide, found everywhere except Antarctica.

-The Mormon Cricket (Anabrus simplex) isn’t a cricket but rather a shield-backed katydid.
-They’re in the order Orthoptera, the same as crickets, but belong to the family Tettigoniidae.
+The Mormon Cricket (Anabrus simplex) isn’t a cricket but one of the shield-backed katydids.
+They’re in Orthoptera but belong to the family Tettigoniidae.
 Their name comes from their invasion of the first Mormon settlement in Utah in 1848.